mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 - (1) population features
 - and the (2) uncertainty in survey estimates.

+Notes on nomenclature:
+- *feature* refers to characteristics of the distribution (size, population mean, variance, etc.), not to the features or variables used in Machine Learning -- as I understand.
+- *estimate* is a descriptive statistic that approximates to a feature, such as a sample mean, as I understand.
+In other words, feature is more general, estimate is an approximation of the feature.
+- *statistic* is an an estimate; an estimate/statistic summarizes a property of the distirbution(s): mean, variance, correlation, etc.

 All in all, we get a **representative, realistic, random** sampling with which we can infer the properties of the population.

+Note that a population can be a closed group of units, not necessarily all units:
+- All Facebook users is a population
+- All US citizens is also a population
+- All human beings is also a population

 ### 8.2 Probability Sampling (Option 1)